openintegrationhub/openintegrationhub/docs/ServiceCollaborationOverview.md

 # Introduction

-This document is designed to describe different service collaboration use cases.
+This document is designed to describe different service collaboration examples.
+It should act as a starting point to easily understanding the architecture of the Open Integration Hub.
+Most of the examples are triggered by user interactions (e.g. starting a flow) and only the "happy path" i.e. success scenario is described.

-Each use case is described through a graphical overview, a textual description and pre-conditions.
+Each example is described through a graphical overview, a textual description and pre-conditions.
 For further information for a specific version please have a look at the [services](../../../services) itself.

 - [Introduction](#introduction)